New, New England House is a project to find an alternative future for New England House, a council-owned, eight-storey

-Learning from Kilburn opened October 2013.
-The project is directed by Tom Keeley, in collaboration with OK-RM and Pernilla Ohrstedt Studio, and funded by the London Boroughs of Brent and Camden.
+Learning from Kilburn ran from October 2013 to May 2014.
+The project was directed by Tom Keeley, in collaboration with OK-RM and Pernilla Ohrstedt Studio, and funded by the London Boroughs of Brent and Camden.
 Photography by Theo Simpson.

-Cricklewood, in North West London, is a community on the borders of three boroughs, and thus tends to be civically neglected: it has no public space, no town hall, no library, not even a single bench.
+Cricklewood, in North West London, is a community on the borders of three boroughs, and thus tends to be civically ignored: it has no public space, no town hall, no library, not even a single bench.

 In response to a site-activation brief as part of a wider project, Spacemakers proposed Cricklewood Town Square, a mobile public space, which could roam across the area, reclaiming forgotten patches of land, and transforming them with a programme of events into civic space for everyone to use.

 Cricklewood Town Square ran in September 2013.
 It was designed in collaboration with Studio Kieren Jones, funded by the Mayor of London's Outer London Fund and LB Barnet, and was part of a wider series of projects led by Gort Scott Architects.
 Photography by Theo Simpson.

 Do Well and Doubt Not is a fanzine for and about Tottenham, published in the aftermath of the riots of 2011.